jevermeister/3d-printer-mods/btt-rumba32-mount-tunnel/README.md

 * 2x M3x20 BHCS (to mount the 5015 on the tunnel)
 * 4x M3x8 BHCS (to mount the Rumba32 on the DIN mount)
 * 4x M4x10 BHCS (to mount the DIN rail SSR clip to the DIN mount)
+* 1x DIN rail SSR clamp which you can get on e.g. AliExpress

 It prints without supports and of course please put the flat side on the board.
 I used PETG, 25% cubic infill and it's pretty difficult to bend it.